sky-uk/ruby-bootcamp/exercises/cucumber/readme.md

 ## Objective

-Write a set of cucumber tests that describe the behaviour of the hello_app:
+Write a set of cucumber tests that describe the basic behaviours of the hello_app:
 - Show a picture
 - Edit a picture
 - Cancel editing a picture